Kirstenauble1/PrimeGen/README.md

 # PrimeGen
 Author: Kirsten Auble

-Displays number of files, folders, and bytes in a directory.
+Generates given number of prime numbers with provided byte size.

 To run on any OS, use below commands:<br />
 dotnet run <byte-length><count><br />